tdilauro/Simplified-wiki/DRM-Device-Management.md

 SimplyE client should detect this condition and attempt to re-register before raising an error.

-In theory, associating all of a patron's device IDs with their DRM account ID could have privacy implications.
-However, the same associations are already present on the DRM vendor server that hands out the device IDs, so there is no new risk.
+Associating all of a patron's device IDs with their DRM account ID has privacy implications.
+However, the same associations are already present on the DRM vendor server that hands out the device IDs, so there is no new type of risk.
 In addition, for most patrons, connecting a patron's DRM account ID to their identifying information (e.g. their library barcode) would require access to two different databases: the device ID database, managed by NYPL, and the